|

 Extensive

-scholarly research has revealed comparatively little in the legend of the
+scholarly research has found comparatively little in the legend of the

 saint to connect him with lovers.
 Yet it may be significant that